enhance-dev/enhance.dev/src/views/docs/md/learn/practices/browser-modules.md

 ## Node modules
 Inevitably you will want to install a dependency from `npm` for use in the browser.
 Good news is enhance projects are preconfigured to handle this as well.

-## Export bundles
+## Exporting bundles
-To enable this for a node module you will need to set the name and path to in your `.arc` file.
+To export modules you will need to set the name and path in your `.arc` file under the `@bundles` pragma.

 ```arc